 BACKGROUND INFORMATION (KEY FACTS)

-Anna was found in the courtyard to the flat, with multiple stab wounds to her abdomen, neck and collarbone area.
+In June 2016 Anna was found in the courtyard of her accommodation, with multiple stab wounds to her abdomen, neck and collarbone area.
 Anna was pronounced dead shortly after her arrival at Torbay hospital.

-At the time of Anna’s death she was living in a privately rented one bedroom flat with Tom.
+At the time of Anna’s death, she was living in a privately rented one bedroom flat with Tom.
 Anna and Tom were reported to have been in a relationship for approximately six months prior to her death.

 A post-mortem concluded that Anna had died as a result of her stab wounds and the post-mortem examination found additional injuries which were consistent with a sustained and violent attack, including black eyes, and extensive bruising to her arms, legs and head.
 It was not clear at what point the additional injuries had been sustained, however it was considered that they had occurred within a short time of her death, not suggestive of prolonged historical abuse.

-Tom was found at the side of Anna by emergency services attending, holding a knife and being covered in Anna’s blood.
+Tom was found at the side of Anna by the attending emergency services, holding a knife and covered in Anna’s blood.
 Research of his electronic devices found recent searches into using knives and pens to cause injury and death.

 During Police interview following Anna’s death, Tom gave a no comment interview.
 As stated in section 1 of this report, Tom took his own life whilst on remand awaiting trial for Anna’s murder.
 Whilst Tom was never convicted for Anna’s murder, the balance of evidence in this case would suggest that Tom was responsible for killing Anna.
 The police investigation was concluded as ‘detected’ following Tom’s death.